node-cache/node-cache/README.md

 **Since `2.0.0`**:

-The return format changed to the simple value and a `ENOTFOUND` error if not found *( as `callback( err )` or on sync call as result instance of `Error` )*.
+The return format changed to a simple value and a `ENOTFOUND` error if not found *( as `callback( err )` or on sync call as result instance of `Error` )*.

 **Since `2.1.0`**:

-The return format changed to the simple value, but a due to discussion in #11 a miss shouldn't return an error.
+The return format changed to a simple value, but a due to discussion in #11 a miss shouldn't return an error.
-So until 2.1.0 it'll return a `undefined`.
+So after 2.1.0 a miss returns `undefined`.

 ## Get multiple keys (MGET):